San Htwe

 San Htwe (စန်းထွေး) is a Burmese politician who currently serves as deputy speaker of Ayeyarwady Region Hluttaw and Ayeyarwady Region MP for Danubyu Township No. 2.

 Early life and education

 San Htwe was born in 1957 in Danubyu, Myanmar.
 His previous job was as a lawyer.
 He had served as the chairman of NLD Danubyu Township.

 Political career

 He is a member of the National League for Democracy.
-In the 2015 Myanmar general election, he was elected as an Ayeyarwady Region Hluttaw MP, winning a majority of 62% votes and being elected as arepresentative from the Danubyu Township No.2 parliamentary constituency.
+In the 2015 Myanmar general election, he was elected as an Ayeyarwady Region Hluttaw MP, winning a majority of 62% votes and being elected as a representative from the Danubyu Township No.2 parliamentary constituency.

 He also served as secretary of the Legislative Committee and a member of the Public Complaints Committee.